rjaques/Sirah-Project/README.md

 ### 1. very basic: using GitHub online only

 * download the file you want to edit to your computer.
-All relevant files are in the `data/` folder (`data/witness_files/`, `data/top_menu/`, `data/side_menu/`).
+All relevant files are in the `data/` folder (`data/witness_files/`, `data/top_menu/`, `data/side_menu/`, `data/landing_page/`).
 To download a witness file, click its name in the list of files, then click the download button to the right above the contents of the file in the `data/witness_files/` folder (for very large files, no download button is shown; click the 'raw' button instead and then save using ctrl+s).
 * Edit your file in EditPad Pro on your computer
 * Once you're finished (or want to call it a day), go back to the same folder on GitHub (e.g., data/witness_files), click the "add file" button, and then "upload files" in the dropdown menu that opens.
   You can now drag and drop the updated/new file.
 You'll be asked to provide a descriptive "commit message" before the file is uploaded.
-* GitHub will now automatically rebuild the website (this will take ca. 3 minutes; you can follow the progress in the Actions tab on the repo's GitHub page) and the changes will be visible on the [work-in-progress page](https://rjaques.github.io/Sirah-Project/work-in-progress)
+* GitHub will now automatically rebuild the website (this will take ca. 3 minutes; you can follow the progress in the [Actions tab](https://github.com/rjaques/Sirah-Project/actions) on the repo's GitHub page) and the changes will be visible on the [work-in-progress page](https://rjaques.github.io/Sirah-Project/work-in-progress)

 ### 2. more flexible and stable: using the command line